 - tetralogy of Fallot repair

 - anomalous left coronary artery

 How should I prepare my child for a rest-stress myocardial perfusion scan?

 - Your child should not have anything to eat or drink two hours prior to exam.

 - Please check with your doctor about your child’s medications, as some medications may interfere with the accuracy of the test results.

 - Your child should wear comfortable clothing for the exercise portion of the exam.
 This includes sneakers or running shoes because your child will be running on a treadmill/bike.

 - It is helpful to give your child a simple explanation as to why the scan is needed and assure him or her that you will be there for the entire time.

-- We have various videos or DVDs to choose from for your child to watch during the scan or you can bring one from home.
+- We have various DVDs to choose from for your child to watch during the scan or you can bring one from home.

 What should I expect when I bring my child to the hospital for a rest-stress myocardial perfusion scan?